Thursday, September 4, 2008

 Fangoria has the story, along with exclusive photos:

-“This is a crazy movie,” says legendary French fear filmmaker Jean Rollin about his latest effort, THE NIGHT OF THE CLOCKS.
+If you haven't checked out a good portion of Rollin's filmography, you're missing something special.
+Check out his gothic horrors.
+I cannot promise that everyone will be receptive to his style.
+But those who are will find a truly original artist at work.“This is a crazy movie,” says legendary French fear filmmaker Jean Rollin about his latest effort, THE NIGHT OF THE CLOCKS.
 “But it is also my best.”
 According to the director, well-known for such highly regarded Eurofare as REQUIEM FOR A VAMPIRE and LIPS OF BLOOD, his latest venture signifies a more mystical approach to his token Gothic atmospherics.
 “This movie is about a parallel universe,” he continues.
 “It is about a young girl who becomes involved in a mystery and learns about a passage to another world.
 It is a very subtle horror story.
 It is also likely to be my last film.”

 Now 70, Rollin says that this swan song is the perfect way to say goodbye, and thank you, to his legion of supporters.
 “I include footage from many of my old movies in this,” he reveals.
 “I would say that this film is everything I have tried to showcase with my others—it brings my entire career full circle.
 It is a return to the old castles and strange atmosphere of my earlier work.
 It has more in common with REQUIEM FOR A VAMPIRE than, for instance, THE LIVING DEAD GIRL, which was full of special effects.”
 Rollin provided Fango the exclusive images above and below from THE NIGHT OF THE CLOCKS; look for more on the movie in a future issue of Fango.